moh-hassan/odata2poco/README.md

 |AppVeyor                    |Windows      |[![Build status](https://ci.appveyor.com/api/projects/status/sjaqqu70ex31n8se?svg=true)](https://ci.appveyor.com/project/moh-hassan/odata2poco)|
 |Travis                      |Linux / OS X |[![Build Status](https://travis-ci.org/moh-hassan/odata2poco.svg?branch=master)](https://travis-ci.org/moh-hassan/odata2poco)|

-### OData2Poco V3.2.0 is Released on April 2, 2019
+### OData2Poco V3.2.0 is Released on April 16, 2019

 # **The new Features in V3.2.0:** #

-- New: Support Windows NTLM authentication.
+- New: Support Windows NTLM authentication(Thanks to @lobster2012-user for help).
 - New: Support Microsoft Digest authentication.
 - New: Support Integrated Windows Authentication, enabling users to log in with their Windows credentials (Issue#19).
 - New: Add jsonProperty(originalName) to properties that are renamed because its name is the same as its enclosing type.